jenineharris/academic-hive-2021/README.md

 Watch a short introduction to the <a href = "https://youtu.be/6bZGlHmssPI">R Studio Interface</a>.

-### Step 3: Coding Part 1 - Import and clean data in R
+### Step 3: Coding Part 1 - Importing and cleaning data in R

 First, download the participant files and save them together in the same folder on your computer: